bondarenko-sergey-v/I_am_Pomodoro/README.md

 # I am Pomodoro!
-Light Pomodoro timer with Day and Hardcore modes.
+Pomodoro timer with Day and Night modes.
 Based on MVP.